qianlima-lab/TSN/README.md

 # TSN
-The paper "Triple-shapelet Networks for Time Series Classification"
+The paper "Triple-shapelet Networks for Time Series Classification" accepted by 2019 IEEE International Conference on Data Mining (ICDM).